 Residence hall rooms are single, double or triple occupancy.
 When space allows, students can request to contract a double occupancy room as a private.
 There is an upcharge for this option.
 To make a request for a private room email email@example.com.

-Students requesting an exemption to the Live On Requirement must complete a Request for Release from the University’s Residency Requirement.
+Students requesting an exemption to the on-campus policy must complete a Request for Release from the University’s Residency Requirement.

 International Education and Services will be your primary contact for all important information regarding your admission and arrival at Southeast Missouri State University.
-Students arriving outside of the recommended arrival dates are charged $25 per night.
+Students arriving outside of the approved arrival dates are charged $25 per night.
 You are encouraged to complete the housing contract prior to your arrival.
-Students with assignments can move directly into the assigned room.

 The application process is simple and can be completed online once you have been admitted to the university.
 You have two options to make your deposit, electronic check or credit/debit card.
 If you use a credit or debit card, you will be asked to provide a billing address.
 Some country codes are not accepted in this system.